mrspartak/hasura-om/README.md

     graphqlUrl: 'your hasura endpoint',
     adminSecret: 'your hasura admin secret'
 })
+/*
-//this command loads data from Hasura about tables/fields/keys to build base table fragments for simple queries await om.init()
+    this command loads data from Hasura about tables/fields/keys to build base table fragments for simple queries So the fragments are:
+        -base
+            All table fields
+        -pk
+            Only primary keys
+*/
+await om.init()

 //query